 Q&A with Sami

-Sami was former Senior Director of Marketing at Acorns in Newport Beach, CA. Bitten by the entrepreneurial bug at a young age, Sami quickly realized that the success of his app was directly tied to marketing and vowed to become a mobile marketing expert.
+Sami was formerly Senior Director of Marketing at Acorns in Newport Beach, CA. Bitten by the entrepreneurial bug at a young age, Sami quickly realized that the success of his app was directly tied to marketing and vowed to become a mobile marketing expert.

 How did you get into mobile marketing?